 Bangalore (also known as Bengaluru) is the third largest city in India.
 It may not be an obvious tourist destination, but there are lots of things to attract you to the IT capital of India if you’re in search of rest and rejuvenation.

 As well as being famous for its IT industry, Silicon Valley Bangalore is also known as the ‘Garden City of India’.
-The open spaces make this a great destination to acclimatize to the way of life in India before travelling on to other, more hectic, cities.
+The open spaces make this a great destination to acclimatize to the way of life in India before traveling on to other, more hectic, cities.

 Fly to Bangalore on an award-winning Emirates flight and arrive in this cosmopolitan city in style, then head outdoors and explore the varied landscape of Bangalore: